brefphp/bref/docs/runtimes/console.md

 $ vendor/bin/bref cli hello-dev
 # ...

-$ vendor/bin/bref cli hello-dev -- doctrine:migrations:migrate
+$ vendor/bin/bref cli hello -- doctrine:migrations:migrate
 Your database will be migrated.
 To execute the SQL queries run the command with the `--force` option.

-$ vendor/bin/bref cli hello-dev -- doctrine:migrations:migrate --force
+$ vendor/bin/bref cli hello -- doctrine:migrations:migrate --force
 Your database has been migrated.

 # Use environment variables to configure your AWS credentials